Mastering the Grill: Tips for Perfect Outdoor Cooking

 top grill) rubbed on with tongs and a folded paper towel will keep food from

 sticking.
-When rubbing oil on grates, do not use too much or you will have flare ups. - Know your grill regions.
-Quick cooking foods like burgers and vegetables can be
+When rubbing oil on grates, do not use too much or you will have flare ups.

 cooked directly over the flame of the grill.
 Larger cuts of meat like roasts cook

-best with indirect heat for a longer period of time. - If you notice one region of the grill is hotter than the rest, move the food (after it
+- If you notice one region of the grill is hotter than the rest, move the food (after it

 has formed a crust, so it doesn’t stick) so it cooks evenly.
 You should only need

-to flip meet once or twice. - Keep the lid closed to trap heat and smoke unless you are flipping the meat.
+- Keep the lid closed to trap heat and smoke unless you are flipping the meat.

 - Use a meat thermometer.
 Use a different thermometer for beef, chicken, fish,